TheGreekGoddess/Data_Analysis_using_Pandas/README.md

   * Item Price
   * Total Purchase Value

-## Conclusions of the analysis of the data for Heroes of Pymoli:
+## Conclusions of the data analysis for Heroes of Pymoli:
 ### Player count and purchasing:
 The data set contains 576 unique players making up for 780 purchases.